They say opposites attract, but when it comes to love...at the end of the day, just how opposite are two people who fall for each other, really?

 "Without sounding pessimistic, I learned that I don't believe in marriage," Kruger told Glamour in 2011.
 "I believe in a commitment that you make in your heart.
 There's no paper that will make you stay.
 A guy friend of mine said, and it made a lot of sense, that people should get married at the end of the road, not the beginning."

 By then, she and Jackson were a ways down their own road.
-(Canet has yet to remarry, either, though he welcomed his second child with partner Marion Cotillard last year.)
+(Canet has yet to remarry, either, though he welcomed his second child with partner Marion Cotillard in 2017.)

 "Marriage is important for the people it's important for, but neither one of us is particularly religious, so I don't think there's any particular push," Jackson told Us Weekly in 2012.
 "But never say never!
 I don't know."